How To Find Manufacturers for Your Product: A Small Business Guide

 content image

-Have you been tinkering away on a new idea that you’re ready to bring to market but you aren’t sure how to find manufacturers?
+Have you been working on a new product idea that you’re ready to bring to market, but you aren’t sure how to find manufacturers?
 You’re not alone.
 A Harvard Business School professor estimated that more than 30,000 new consumer products launch every year.
-That means there are plenty of suppliers that can turn your idea into a reality — but that doesn’t mean they’re all going to be a good fit.
+That means there are plenty of manufacturers that can turn your idea into a reality — but that doesn’t mean they’re all going to be a good fit.

 Illustrated chart covering picking manufacturers with good reputations, finding domestic manufacturers, and dealing directly with manufacturers to reduce risk.

-Researching suppliers is the first step in bringing your idea to market.
-It can be a long and complex process finding the right fit because you’ll be trusting them to do everything — from physically manufacturing your products to packaging and shipping them.
+Researching manufacturers is the first step in bringing your idea to market.
+It can be a long and complex process finding the right fit because you’ll need one that can meet all your requirements— from physically manufacturing your products to packaging and shipping them.

-There are several ways to start researching suppliers, including via:
+There are several ways to start researching manufacturers, including via:

-• Referrals: Check with people you know to get firsthand information about the suppliers they use (and the ones they avoid).
-Social networks are full of groups of professionals who share what they know with others in their industry, so make sure to look for these communities for a wide range of opinions.
+• Referrals: Check with people you know to get firsthand information about the manufacturers and suppliers they use (and the ones they avoid).
+Social media platforms and online forums are also useful.
+You can join industry-specific LinkedIn and Facebook groups where members share their experiences.

 • Directories: Online supplier directories exist to help people just like you find manufacturers.
 Some of these databases are curated, meaning the suppliers listed have been vetted for quality, while others are like digital bulletin boards where any company can upload their information.